Your first few weeks

 6. Check welcome updates

-Check the Welcome Week website for the latest information for on events, including Students’ Union activities and your Freshers’ Fair.
+Check the New students website for the latest information for on events, including Students’ Union activities and your Freshers’ Fair.

 7. Attend talks